tobyhodges/building-communities/blogpost-AK.md

 Some of the most successful modern communities of practice are digital open source communities.
 They leverage the internet and digital tools to codify, document, develop, share and communicate community knowledge, expand networks and culture, and actively invite and encourage participation.
 In turn they have made the internet the rich place it is today.

-I also quickly realised I had experience of some very successful open source communities from which to draw inspiration.
+I also quickly realised I had experience of some great examples of such open source communities from which to draw inspiration.
 From the [Mozilla Open Leaders mentorship program](https://mozilla.github.io/leadership-training/), [rOpenSci](https://ropensci.org/) and wider [R programming community](https://www.r-project.org/), to local communities, as a co-organiser of the [R Users group](https://www.meetup.com/SheffieldR-Sheffield-R-Users-Group/) and the nascent [dataviz.shef](http://dataviz.shef.ac.uk/) initiative looking to build community around data visualisation across the University of Sheffield.

 As community builders seeking to facilitate broad culture change and capacity building in computational research practice, there is much to emulate from open source approaches.
 But once we've shown researchers some of the tools at their disposal, how to use them and some best practice guidelines, success depends very much on their response to the challenge we are effectively posing to them as users, beautifully articulated in the intro to [**open advice**](http://open-advice.org/#rmobox):